Tympanoplasty

 Potential risks include:

-• Postoperative infection or hematoma, with an incidence of about 1-3%
+• Postoperative infection or hematoma formation, with an incidence of about 1-3%

 • Hearing not improving or deteriorating, possibly due to tissue rejection or technical issues